-You can pay for your building permit through the Internet.
+You can pay for your building permit online.
+There is a convenience fee charged per transaction if you online.
 To find out the fee due for your permit as well as the paperwork necessary to be submitted contact City Hall at 913-722-2600.

 Inspection requests are taken in person at City Hall or by telephone during office hours.
 Please allow 24 hours notice when requesting inspections.

 View Roeland Park's City Municipal Codes online.

 On March 12, 2020 the Board of County of Commissioners voted unanimously to adopt the 2018 International Codes and the amendments in the Johnson County Code of Regulations for Buildings and Construction, 2018 Edition.
 The codes and regulations will be effective July 1, 2020.

 - Energy Conservation Code